 This basically means that how you conduct yourself from the first point of accusation will be paramount in determining your freedom or sentence.

-For this reason, one of the first things to do after being accused of a crime is to talk to an experienced criminal law attorney.
+For this reason, one of the first things to do after being accused of a crime is to talk to experienced criminal defense attorneys.
 At this point, you are largely still a suspect, but depending on the crime you’re being charged for or accused of, you might not clearly know and understand your rights.

 Additionally, it’s not unusual to feel confused and stressed up by the ordeal.
 Hal M. Garfinkel from Garfinkel Criminal Law says that for persons charged with the crime, being arrested can take a huge toll on your financial, emotional, and even physical well being.
 Based on the facts of the case, “a complete dismissal of the charges is possible under certain circumstances,” he adds.